 The first Workshop will be organized in spring 2018 with the aim to share expertise and experience on protection of forests against current and future natural hazards and human induced threats especially those of transboundary character, e.g. drought, forest fires, storms, floods, avalanches, invasive pests, diseases and alien species.
-The second Workshop (tentatively to be held in autumn 2018) will assess the current knowledge and make recommendations for further work on agroforestry strategies for promoting adaptation to climate change and combating desertification, land degradation and drought.
+The second Workshop (tentatively to be held in autumn 2018) will assess the current knowledge and make recommendations for further work on agroforestry strategies for promoting adaptation to climate change and combating land degradation and desertification.

 - Background document for the Expert Group

 - FOREST EUROPE Side event – “Perspectives and challenges ahead in European cooperation on forests” at Fifth World Forest Week at FAO